Dukes in the United Kingdom: Coronet

+Coronet of the Dukes of Manchester, chased as jewelled but not actually gemmed, with eight strawberry leaves and an ermine lining.

 A British or Irish duke is entitled to a coronet (a silver-gilt circlet, chased as jewelled but not actually gemmed) bearing eight conventional strawberry leaves on the rim of the circlet.
-The physical coronet is worn only at coronations.
+The physical coronet is only actually worn at coronations, and was not used at the coronation of Charles III and Camilla.
 Any peer can bear his coronet of rank on his coat of arms above the shield.